blindnet-io/product-management/specifications/README.md

 # Specification

 The first step of building products at blindnet always includes specification writing.
-It helps not only us to faster build better products, but we hope it also helps you to better and faster understand how our products work.
+It helps not only us to rapidly build better products, but we hope it also helps others better understand how our products work.

 <br />